digdir/baksia/content/hjelp-oss-a-forbedre-nettstedet/_index.en.md

 ---
 title: Help us improve this site
 ingress: Our website is open on github.
 Here you can contribute with changes to text, code or new functionality.

+# SEO
+description: Our website is open on github.
+Here you can contribute with changes to text, code or new functionality.

 teaser:
     text: Our website is open on github.
 Here you can contribute with changes to text, code or new functionality.
     image: